 In all European jurisdictions where the concept of corporate, or quasi-corporate, criminal liability exists, it is, with the exception of the UK and the Netherlands, a relatively new concept.
 Those countries apart, France was the first European country to introduce the concept of corporate criminal liability in 1994, followed by Belgium in 1999, Italy in 2001, Poland in 2003, Romania in 2006 and Luxembourg and Spain in 2010.
 In the Czech Republic, an act creating corporate criminal liability was introduced on 1 January 2012.
+In November 2015, Slovakia was the most recent jurisdiction to introduce corporate criminal liability (with effect from July 2016).
 In Germany, hitherto it has been thought that imposing corporate criminal liability would offend against the basic principles of the German Criminal Code.
-However, in late 2013 the Government of North Rhine-Westphalia proposed a draft law on corporate criminal liability, although time will tell whether it is enacted.
-In Russia, a draft law on corporate criminal liability was put before the Russian Federation Council at the end of June 2014 and is finding broad support at Government level.
-Even in the UK where criminal liability for corporate entities has existed for decades, many offences focussing on corporate criminal liability have been created in recent years (and prosecutors continue to lobby for further extensions to the application of this concept).
+However, in late 2013 the Government of North Rhine-Westphalia proposed a draft law on corporate criminal liability, although this remains under discussion and time will tell whether it is enacted.
+In Russia, a draft law on corporate criminal liability was put before the Russian Federation Council at the end of June 2014, but was rejected in mid-2015.
+Even in the UK, where criminal liability for corporate entities has existed for decades, many offences focussing on corporate criminal liability have been created in recent years (and prosecutors continue to lobby for further extensions to the application of this concept).
 In the Netherlands, until 1976 only charges for fiscal offences could be brought against corporate entities.